iwarapter/terraform-provider-pingfederate/docs/resources/pingfederate_authentication_policy_fragment.md

 The following arguments are supported:

-- `authn_selection_trees` - (Optional) The list of authentication policy trees.
-- `default_authentication_sources` - (Optional) The default authentication sources.
-- `fail_if_no_selection` - (Optional) Fail if policy finds no authentication source.
-- `tracked_http_parameters` - (Optional) The HTTP request parameters to track and make available to authentication sources, selectors, and contract mappings throughout the authentication policy.

-### authn_selection_trees

-The `authn_selection_trees` block - An authentication policy tree.

-- `authentication_api_application_ref` - (Optional) Authentication API Application Id to be used in this policy branch.
-If the value is not specified, no Authentication API Application will be used.
-- `description` - (Optional) A description for the authentication policy.
-- `enabled` - (Optional) Whether or not this authentication policy tree is enabled.
-Default is true.
-- `name` - (Optional) The authentication policy name.
+- `name` - (Required) The authentication policy fragment name.
 Name is unique.
+- `policy_fragment_id` - (Optional) The authentication policy fragment ID.
+ID is unique.
+- `inputs` - (Required) The reference to the authentication policy contract to use as the attribute inputs for this authentication policy fragment.
-- `root_node` - (Optional) A node inside the authentication policy tree.
+- `description` - (Optional) A description for the authentication policy fragment.
+- `outputs` - (Required) The reference to the authentication policy contract to use as the attribute outputs for this authentication policy fragment.
+- `root_node` - (Required) The beginning action for the authentication fragment policy.

 ### root_node / children